quii/learn-go-with-tests/databases.md

 We're going to rely on the failure of `sql.DB`'s [`Exec`](https://golang.org/pkg/database/sql/#DB.Exec) method, which returns an error if the operation could not complete.
 We can also use some `PostgreSQL` utilities to list the tables from within our application, and examine the output to verify our tables are there.

-Recall our migration written earlier from `migrations/0001_create_books_table.up.sql`.
+Recall our migration written earlier to `migrations/0001_create_books_table.up.sql`.
 This time we will add some comments to explain what each line does.

 Remember, in `SQL`, everything after a double hyphen (`--`) is a comment.